The 12 Best ETFs to Battle a Bear Market

 If that sounds exhausting, consider one of the many funds that trade based on the worth of actual gold stored in vaults.

-The GraniteShares Gold Trust (BAR, $16.23) is one of the best ETFs for this purpose.
+The GraniteShares Gold Trust (BAR, $18.56) is one of the best ETFs for this purpose.
 Each ETF unit represents 1/100th of an ounce of gold.
 And with a 0.1749% expense ratio, it's the second-cheapest ETF that's backed by physical gold.
 Traders also like BAR because of its low spread, and its investment team is easier to access than those at large providers.
-All these factors have contributed to the fund's rising popularity.
-While BAR's price has climbed 24% amid a surge in gold over the past year, its assets under management have expanded by 41%.

 VanEck Vectors Gold Miners ETF